sensiblecodeio/csv-to-cantabular-metadata-2021/REMOVE_EMPTY_ROWS_AND_COLUMNS.md

 in Excel but there is no content etc.

 Errors that cause transformation to stop:
+- If the output directory contains files, the program will stop, unless the `--force-overwrite` flag is provided.
 - Empty headings must be at the end, if the CSV file has an empty heading amongst others this is considered to be an unrecoverable error